 - What is involved: Carefully code videos of Japanese speakers telling stories, for their use of gestures for different set sizes.

-- Prerequisites: Working knowledge of Excel, and fluent or native knowledge of spoken Japanese
+- Prerequisites: Working knowledge of Excel, and fluent or native knowledge of spoken Japanese, including having lived in Japan for most of childhood.

 - What can be offered: Research experience, or Credit, or Funding